oasislabs/game-box/README.md

 # Making Games with Oasis
-This example project demonstrates how to build a turn-based game, Connect Four, on the Oasis testnet.
+This example project demonstrates how to build a turn-based game, Tic-Tac-Toe, on the Oasis testnet.
 Our framework (inspired by [boardgame.io](https://github.com/nicolodavis/boardgame.io) lets you define a core set of game rules in Rust that can be run locally for in-browser testing, then deployed the Oasis testnet for live games, all without needing to touch WebAssembly or web3 (though under-the-hood we use both).

 Here are the interesting bits of this Truffle box:
 1. `core/game` is where your game logic is defined.
 This `core` module is imported into a browser-compatible WebAssembly module in `core/client`, and an Oasis-compatible smart contract in `contracts/server`.